 Libraries are tall, majestic structures that not only look beautiful but they also provide us with abundance knowledge.
 Library is a place of worship for someone who loves reading.
 The altruistic environment, awe-inspiring architecture amidst thousands of books can make any bookaholic joyous.
 Kindles may come and go but the feeling of nostalgia, while reading, in a massive library will go on forever.
-Libraries are quiet, peaceful places that can tell us so much about our country's history and struggles.
-So here are 10 iconic libraries in India you can visit, if you want to quench your thirst and quest to read.
+Libraries are quiet, peaceful places that can tell us so much about our country’s history and struggles.
+So here are 10 Biggest Library in India you can visit, if you want to quench your thirst and quest to read.

 1. Asiatic Society, Mumbai